 How to Treat Prodromal Schizophrenia

-Since there is no cure for schizophrenia, treatment involves the reduction of symptoms to the point where a personal can go onto live a normal life.
-In order to do this, patients will take a combination of medication and psychotherapy. ⁸
+Since there is no cure for schizophrenia, treatment involves the reduction of symptoms to the point where a person can go on to live a normal life.
+To do this, patients will take a combination of medication and psychotherapy. ⁸

-It should be noted that treatment typically occurs in the active phase, when symptoms are most apparent.
-It may be difficult to treat symptoms in the prodromal phase as they aren’t as obvious to the doctor.
+It should be noted that treatment typically occurs when symptoms are most apparent (in the active phase).
+It may be difficult to treat symptoms in the prodromal phase as they aren’t as obvious to your doctor.

-For example, if you’re not yet experiencing hallucinations or delusions, it’s unclear which symptoms to target with medication and psychotherapy.
+For example, if you don’t yet experience hallucinations or delusions, it’s unclear which symptoms to target with medication and psychotherapy.

 Medication

 Currently, there is no medication available to target the prodromal phase of schizophrenia.
-However, a number of medications do exist to relieve symptoms during the active phase.
+However, several exist to relieve symptoms during the active phase.

 The most common of these are antipsychotics (such as Abilify, Rexulti, and Zyprexa) which can help to relieve delusions and hallucinations.